 The old Greyhound has been re-branded, not that you’d notice and still serves undrinkable beer in plastic glasses.
 Long gone are the pickled eggs and old men, dead or singing in the corner.
 Quite trendy now, in a valleys sort of way.
 Could take over as the ‘rugby’ pub on a Saturday as it’s near the ground.
 Have taken out the annoying stairs in the middle of the pub which makes a huge difference.
 We do miss the bar snacks and sweaty, old, toothless men crooning mind you.
 Come back Mark Davies!
 Always rammed full on the weekend.

 A new sports bar has just opened up on the site of the old Chinese / John & Maria’s.
 From what we’ve heard it has TVs for sports downstairs, a gin bar on the first floor and something else up top.
-Will pop in soon and update this poor review 😉
+Popped in and discovered they don’t serve real ale but did have bottles of ‘Newky Brown’.
+Won’t be back, unfortunately.
+Maybe it’s a tax thing? 😉

 The Tumble – 01443 486274